MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 1. Call `teamsCore.registerBeforeUnloadHandler` and `teamsCore.registerOnLoadHandler` APIs.

-1. Use `contentUrl` and `entityId` passed into the load handler to route to the correct page within your app and invoke `notifySuccess/notifyFailure` to notify Teams client that the app initialization flow is complete.
+1. Use `contentUrl` and `entityId` passed into the load handler to route to the correct page within your app and invoke `notifySuccess` or `notifyFailure` to notify Teams client that the app initialization flow is complete.

    * [contentUrl](../tabs/how-to/create-tab-pages/configuration-page.md#modify-or-remove-a-tab): Add content page URL.
    * [entityId](../tabs/how-to/create-tab-pages/configuration-page.md#modify-or-remove-a-tab): Add a unique identifier.